Skyrunner Skyrunning Crosscountry Concept With Young Athlete On Big Rock

 When Science Gets Personal

 Nutrition and diet strategies are two subjects in which you will consistently find the most hyperbolic claims related to performance.
 This is true regardless of whether they are related to triathlon or any other kind of athletic pursuit.
-Unfortunately, the proponents of the various dietary strategies that are marketed to athletes are usually so enamored with their own regimens they promote them with a vigor that is generally not at all in keeping with the effect that can be reasonably expected even if one were to precisely follow what was being suggested.
+Unfortunately, the proponents of the various dietary strategies that are marketed to athletes are usually so enamored with their own regimens that they promote them with a vigor that is generally not at all in keeping with the effect that can be reasonably expected even if one were to precisely follow what was being suggested.

 High-fat diets, high-protein diets, ketogenic diets and all variations of these have boisterous supporters who will decry any of the science that does not support their personal experiences (of which there is an abundance.)
 They will tenaciously cling to their beliefs in the face of many, many others’ experiences who will not be quite so positive.